ZEROSHITSGIVEN/Umidigi_A9_Pro_2021_6GB-128GB_Device_Tree/README.md

-# Device Tree for Umidigi A9 Pro *2021* running Android 11
+# Device Tree for Umidigi A9 Pro *2021* running STOCK Android 11